d43m0n1k/cloudflare-ddns-updater/README.md

 ### Create environment file

-Create and populate the env file:
+Create and populate the env file using the template provided:
 ```
 sudo nano /etc/cloudflare-ddns.env
 ```